lextego/ai_tool_tests/README.md

 We welcome contributions or suggestions for tools to test.

----

 ## Licensing and Attribution

 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt the material, provided that you give appropriate credit.
 Please attribute as follows:

-> Documentation research and outputs by **LexTego Ltd**, available under CC BY 4.0.
+> Documentation research and outputs by **LexTego Ltd**, available under CC BY-SA 4.0.

 We encourage contributions and comparisons, and welcome any pull requests that help improve or extend the testing methodology.

----

 ## Summary & Next Steps